Interested in writing for Tech Cocktail?

 Do you have a love for technology and all the latest innovations?
 Do you love startups, social media, mobile apps or new marketing and the tips and tricks of entrepreneurship?
 Are you a content producing machine with a strong and distinct voice?
 We are always looking for solid content creators, so if you think you have what it takes and want to be published in front of an audience of tens of thousands of people across the globe, contact us using the link below.
 We look forward to hearing from you.

-Kira M. Newman is a Tech Cocktail writer interested in entrepreneurship, work-life balance, and psychology.
-She is the founder of The Year of Happy and has been traveling around the world interviewing entrepreneurs in Asia, Europe, and North America.
-Follow her @kiramnewman or contact email@example.com.
+Kira M. Newman is a Tech Cocktail writer interested in the harsh reality of entrepreneurship, work-life balance, and psychology.
+She is the founder of The Year of Happy and has been traveling around the world interviewing entrepreneurs in Asia, Europe, and North America since 2011.
+Follow her @kiramnewman or contact [email protected]